yireo/yireo-slides/slides/yireo/react_to_ko.md

 ### an apparition or double of a living person.

 ---
-# Who is the good Dale Cooper?
+# Who is the evil Dale Cooper?
 <table>
 <tr>
 <td><img src="/images/mm18pl/dale-cooper-good.jpg" ></td>